 Ironbeam could have a material liquidity risk should the firm fail to maintain enough liquid assets to pay its debts (including obligations to the customer) in a timely manner.
 In order to ensure that Ironbeam is in compliance with its regulatory capital requirements and that it has sufficient liquidity to meet its ongoing business obligations, Ironbeam holds a significant portion of its assets in cash.
-As of September 30, 2021, Ironbeam holds 99% of its total assets in cash and readily marketable securities.
+As of September 30, 2022, Ironbeam holds 99% of its total assets in cash and readily marketable securities.
 If we elect to invest customer segregated funds, Ironbeam will typically invest in U.S. Treasury Securities, which are guaranteed as to principal and interest by the U.S. Government.
 We have invested in certificates of deposit (permitted investments under CFTC Regulation 1.25) in the past, but currently do not hold any and do not anticipate any future investments of customer funds in same.
 Ironbeam invests its own funds in short-term, highly liquid instruments, such as high-quality equities and corporate bonds, with a minimum Moody's rating of Baa2.
 The average weighted maturity of all firm owned investments held is less than one year; however, all investments can be easily liquidated without material loss within one business day.
 Without an equities component, we have no weighted coupon rate of firm owned investments.

-Ironbeam's leverage ratio is 1.19% as of September 30, 2021.
+Ironbeam's leverage ratio is 1.33% as of September 30, 2022.
 This calculation methodology is consistent with Ironbeam's CFTC/NFA regulatory filing on the 1-FR-FCM which is equal to [(Total Balance Sheet Assets less Instruments Guaranteed by the U.S. Government and Held as an Asset to Collateralize an Asset (e.g., reverse repo agreements)) less Customer Segregated Funds] divided by Total Capital, which is defined as the sum of stockholder's equity and subordinated debt.
-Our material principal liabilities include our equity in commodity accounts for customers trading on U.S. commodity exchanges and our subordinated loan agreements as of September 30, 2021.
+Our material principal liabilities include our equity in commodity accounts for customers trading on U.S. commodity exchanges and our subordinated loan agreements as of September 30, 2022.

 Ironbeam has been in business since 2009 as a private firm.
 Since the firm has no debt other than the subordinated loan agreements with its parent company it has not been evaluated by external parties for creditworthiness.
 We believe we have a sterling reputation in the futures industry and do not believe our creditworthiness to be a material risk.
 On 09/30/19 we wrote off \$893,357.41 in bad segregated funds debt.
 Therefore, our bad debt to segregated account balance ratio was 1.6%.
 We had no write offs in either 30.7 or Cleared Swap funds.
-Ironbeam had no write offs for the fiscal year ending 9/30/20 and \$1,593 in write offs during the fiscal year ending 09/30/21 which was .003% of segregated funds.
-Currently, our corporate office is located in the Chicago Board of trade building.
-After signing an extension in December of 2016, we have a 5 year lease commitment which expires 9/30/22.
+Ironbeam had no write offs for the fiscal year ending 09/30/20 and \$1,593 in write offs during the fiscal year ending 09/30/21 which was .003% of segregated funds.
+We also had no write offs during the fiscal year ending 9/30/22.
+Currently, our corporate office is located in the Chicago Board of Trade building.
+We have signed a 3-year lease for suite 2750 effective October 1, 2022.

 Ironbeam could have a material capital risk that would affect us and our customers if our excess net capital falls below that which is required by industry regulators.
-Currently the minimum net capital required is the greater of \$1,000,000 or 8% of the firm's risk based requirement.
+Currently, the minimum net capital required is the greater of \$1,000,000 or 8% of the firm's risk based requirement.
 Daily capital computations serve to mitigate risks associated with potential capital concerns.